Eugene Davis (writer)

-Eugene Davis (23 March 1857 - 25 November 1897) was an Irish writer, journalist, poet and nationalist, who wrote Souvenir of Irish footprints over Europe.
+Eugene Davis (23 March 1857 - 25 November 1897) was an Irish writer, journalist, poet and nationalist, who wrote Souvenirs of Irish Footprints Over Europe.

 Early life

 Eugene Davis was born in Clonakilty, County Cork on 23 March 1857.
 His parents were John and Ellen Davis (née Murphy).
 His father was a private tutor, who taught classics to the children of the local gentry.
 He was their only son, and had one stepbrother and 3 stepsisters from his father's first marriage.
 His stepbrother was Fr Charles Davis (1829–92), who was briefly involved in the fishing industry in County Cork.
 He was educated by his father, who wished for him to also become a priest.
-He studied divinity at the Irish Colleges of Louvain and Paris from 1878 to 1880, but did not enter the priesthood.
+He studied divinity at the Irish Colleges of Leuven and Paris from 1878 to 1880, but did not enter the priesthood.
 Instead he began to write under the pen-name "Owen Roe".